jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Instance/Resize-Instance.md

 * The instance must be in "Stopped" status.
 If the instance is in the "Running" status, please run [Stop Instance](Stop-Instance.md) first; if the instance is in other unstable status, please wait for the pre-order operation to complete before resizing.

 		Please note that ::
-		* If the system disk is the local disk, intergenerational deployment is not allowed, e.g. the Virtual Machines of Generation I are not allowed to deploy with the Virtual Machines of Generation II;
+		* If the current instance system disk is the local disk, intergenerational deployment is not allowed, e.g. the Virtual Machines of Generation I are not allowed to be deployed with the Virtual Machines of Generation II and adjustment to Generation I storage optimization big data type s.d1 and Generation II storage optimization big data type s.d2 is not allowed;
+		* Where the current instance is in the Availability Group, it is allowed to adjust it to any Generation I Virtual Machines, except the GPU type and is subject to specification supported by Availability Group;
+		* Where the current instance is attached with an encrypted cloud disk, it is not allowed to be adjusted to the Generation I Virtual Machines and is subject to specification supporting encrypted disk;
-		* For Virtual Machines billing paid by configuration, after resizing, it will be billed according to the new instance types.
-The fee for current instance types will be immediately settled before resizing (that is, the bills incurred from the last settlement time to the current time will be settled);
+		* For instance paid by configuration, the billing shall be made by new specification after resizing.
+Before adjustment, specification will be immediately billed and settled (i.e., cost is settled from last integral settlement time to the current time);
 		* If there is a local data disk in the current instance, to resize, you need to clear the data in the local disk first, and please operate carefully;
-		* If the current instance is in the availability group, the deployable specifications are limited to the specifications supported by the availability group;
-		* If the encryption disk is attached by the current instance, the deployable specifications are limited to the specifications supporting the encryption disk;
+		* The target Instance Type can support the elastic network interface count which is no less than that currently-configured elastic network interface.
 		* For the monthly package billing Virtual Machines:
 			* If the price of instance types after resizing is lower than that before  resizing, the expiration time of VMs will be extended;
 			* If the price of instance types after resizing is higher than that before resizing, you need to pay the difference before the expiration.